Maya AI

 I was the only AI person at ESC Partners when this started.
 No handoff from a previous team.
 No prior codebase to extend.

-Built end-to-end in about 2.5 months.
-FastAPI backend, React frontend, AWS Bedrock for the LLM layer, DynamoDB for session state, n8n for workflow orchestration, deployed on Render.
-Oracle CCS integration was the hardest part — the documentation is not designed for this kind of use.
+Built it in 2.5 months.
+FastAPI backend, React frontend, AWS Bedrock for the LLM layer, DynamoDB for session state, n8n for orchestration, deployed on Render.
+Oracle CCS was the hardest part, that documentation isn’t designed for this kind of use.

 The moment that made it real: watching an agent use the console for the first time with a live customer.
-They did not have to dig through three tabs to find the account.
+They didn’t have to dig through three tabs to find the account.
 It was just there.

 The number I can defend

-70 to 80% first-touch coverage on one US utility client.
-I can explain exactly how we measure it, what counts as a handled conversation, and where the edge cases are.
+70–80% first-touch coverage, live at two US utilities.
+I can explain exactly how we measure it, what counts as handled, and where the edge cases live.

 I will not give you a bigger number than that.